ADupthetotal/CosmoPaperQA/README.md

 LitQA2_edit is an edited version of [LitQA2](https://github.com/Future-House/LAB-Bench/blob/main/LitQA2/litqa-v2-public.jsonl) used to compare CosmoPaperQA to other datasets designed for performance evaluation of AI agents in scientific research.

 ## Summary of Results
 The errors quoted here are calculated using the standard error (SE), assuming a binomial distribution to the correctness and accuracy statistics.

-Correctness is the percentage of generated answers that were evaluated to be correct.
+Correctness is the percentage of generated answers that were evaluated to be correct and accuracy is the percentage of the given automated evaluation results that agree with the human evaluations.
+The OpenAI GPT-4o-mini model was used to power all of the OpenAI agents used to generate the following results.
+The vector embeddings for the Embed_AI algorithm used the text-embedding-ada-002 model.
+The Mistral LLM model used to power the RAG agent was mistral-medium-latest and the Mistral text embedding model used to faciliate the Mistral RAG agent was mistral-embed.

 |                                    | Correctness using OpenAI evaluator agent(%)| Correctness using Embed_AI evaluation(%)| Correctness using human evaluation(%)|
 |------------------------------------|--------------------------------------------|-----------------------------------------|--------------------------------------|